lcorr8/qarma/README.md

 ## What's Next?
 While we're definitely proud of what we accomplished in less than 36 hours, we have big dreams for Qarma.
 Some of the future features we envision for this project include:

-* Reward point system for people who find lost items, working name is "Qarma Points"
+* A reward point system for people who find lost items, working name is "Qarma Points"

-* Incorporate GPS coordinates of finders so the owner can know where their item is in the world
+* Incorporating the GPS coordinates of finders so the owner can know where their item is in the world

-* Include credit card of registered users so mailing labels can be printed automatically and the lost item can be sent back
+* Allowing registered users to input credit card details so mailing labels can be printed automatically and the lost item can be easily sent back

 ## The Team Behind Qarma
 **Code**: [Laura Correa](https://github.com/lcorr8), [Hyeonjeong Lee](https://github.com/trander), [Carolyn Stransky](https://github.com/carolstran)<br>